 Every day in the United States, thousands of seniors are celebrating their 65th birthday.
 Others, regardless of age, may have a chronic medical condition, be largely confined by a disability, or be recovering from surgery, a heart attack or stroke.
 Perhaps the greatest gift we can give to older adults and others in need is helping them stay in the comfort of their own homes.
 Not only do people feel better about remaining at home, but it may be better for them, decreasing the likelihood of more institutionalized care.

-Recognizing that there really is no place like home, Harris’ Coordinated Care Platform enables home health organizations, including providers in skilled nursing, therapy, palliative care, hospice care and other such services, to provide more patient-centric care and coordinate services across all caregivers, while garnering maximum sustainable revenue from Medicare, Medicaid and private payers.
+Recognizing that there really is no place like home, Harris’ Coordinated Care Platform or Epitomax Software enables home health organizations, including providers in skilled nursing, therapy, palliative care, hospice care and other such services, to provide more patient-centric care and coordinate services across all caregivers, while garnering maximum sustainable revenue from Medicare, Medicaid and private payers.